facebookresearch/demucs/README.md

 python3 -m demucs.separate --dl -n demucs --shifts=10 PATH_TO_AUDIO_FILE_1
 ```

+If you have a GPU, but you run out of memory, please add `-d cpu` to the command line.
+See the section hereafter for more details on the memory requirements for GPU acceleration.

 The `--dl`
 flag will automatically download a pretrained model into `./models`.
 There will be one folder
 per audio file, reusing the name of the track without the extension.
 Each folder will contain four stereo wav files sampled at 44.1 kHz: `drums.wav`, `bass.wav`,